That’s exactly what he told us as we sat down next to the Mekong River, ready to eat a local Laos food feast in Luang Prabang:

 Luang Prabang is known for being one of the most relaxing places on the planet – well that’s what I think.

 If I was in charge though, I’d say it should be even better known for how its so jam-packed with delicious things to eat.

 Xieng Thong Phonsavanh, a local restaurant on the Mekong riverside on the peninsula of Luang Prabang serves a meal which will bring an eater to a state of taste-based-sensory overload.
-It’s one of those restaurant that really is well worth a trip to Laos just to eat at this restaurant.
+It’s one of those restaurants that would single-handedly make a trip to Laos worthwhile – just to eat at this restaurant.